Urinary Incontinence Treatment in Mumbai

 Aftercare and Recovery

-Recovery depends on whether you choose a laser-based or surgical path, guided by our specialized nursing team.
+Recovery depends on whether you choose a non-surgical or surgical path, guided by our specialized nursing team.

 • Laser Treatments: No downtime.
 You can return to work immediately, though intimacy should be avoided for 3–5 days.